nashikun/Tweetoscope/README.md

 ```

 #### Learner, Predictor and Estimator
-To run thee components, you can install the requirements using pip.
+To run these components, you can install the requirements using pip.
 When in the root of the project, run:
 ```
 $ pip3 install -r requirements.txt
 ```